mozesjacobs/StyleTransferGallery/README.md

 and the style portion of the loss.
 Our base values assigned to each were 1 and 1000000 for style and content, respectively.

+## Discussion
+Style transfer seems to work best when the different parts of the content are clearly defined.
+In addition, it seems to perform better when the chosen "style" includes simple, distinct geometric shapes.

 ## Conclusion
 Neural style transfer is a wonderful algorithm that can produce some really beautiful images.
 It provides a very interesting case study into the power of CNNs, as well as what different layers in a CNN's hierarchy do.
-It's also really fun to play with :).
+It's also quite fun to play with :).

 ## References